What is it like to visit the Cotswolds in February?

 If you’re planning to visit the UK, or the Cotswolds in February, read our blog post for inspiration!

 Although many people like to travel in warmer weather seasons, there are many advantages of winter travel.
 Perhaps it’s the only time of year you can take a holiday?
-Perhaps you’re visiting for business, or to visit relatives, and want to make the most of your time?
+Perhaps you’re visiting for business, school, or to visit relatives, and want to make the most of your time?

 We love February travel!

 As the owners of a tour company, we are very busy in the height of summer so we can’t often get away.
 Business is much quieter in January and February so for several years in a row, we took a vacation.

 In previous years we have skied in Austria and Italy, safaried throughout southern Africa, ate our way across India, and road-tripped around the USA (the pic above is of Monument Valley in Utah, from that trip!).
 When our daughter came along, we continued our winter travels, visiting Spain in 2019 and Cyprus in 2020.

 But thanks to “you-know-what”, we were robbed of our winter holiday in 2021.
 This was extra sad because it was the last one time we could’ve taken a winter holiday before our daughter started school!